libbitcoin/libbitcoin-explorer/doc/sphinx/quickstart.rst

                                   seed or master public key.
        mpk                        Extract a master public key from a deterministic wallet seed. newseed                    Create a new deterministic wallet seed.

+    TRANSACTION PARSING
+       showscript                 Show the details of a raw script. showtx                     Show the details of a transaction.

+    BLOCKCHAIN QUERIES (blockexplorer.com)
+       blke-fetch-transaction     Fetches a transaction from blockexplorer.com

     FORMAT
        base58-decode              Convert from base58 to hex
        base58-encode              Convert from hex to base58